Marvel Contest of Champions: Reception

-Marvel Contest of Champions has received a generally positive response.
+Marvel Contest of Champions has received a generally positive response, with critics highlighting its combat system and extensive roster of characters while also critiquing its monetization practices.
 Upon release in December 2014, the game was named Editors' Choice on the App Store.
-As of 2015, it had more than 40 million downloads.
+Most positive reviews praise the game’s minimal yet strategic input system, describing it as an effective adaptation of traditional fighting game mechanics to touchscreen devices.